for-giobbe/BASE/tutorial_1.md

-## Installation and download of the toy dataset:
+## Install BASE and download the toy dataset

 BASE is based on GNU utilities and thus will function just on linux machines.
-This workflow leverages the following pieces of software:
+Moreover, it leverages the following pieces of software:

 * RAxML 8.1.21
 * PAML 4.3 (codeml)